bunkahle/PILasOPENCV/README.md

 This is a very unstable development version.
 Use with care.
 Not much testing has been done to it.

 # TO DO:
-ImageFilter, ImageFont, ImageChops are not implemented yet.
+ImageFilter, ImageFont, ImageChops, ImageDraw are not implemented yet.

-ImageDraw, ImageMode, ImageColor are implemented but have not been fully tested.
+ImageMode, ImageColor are implemented but have not been fully tested.
 If you want to import them, import them with:

-    from PILasOPENCV import ImageDraw, ImageMode, ImageColor
+    from PILasOPENCV import ImageMode, ImageColor

 # Dependencies:
 You need to have numpy and opencv installed to run the module.